 Christmas is around the corner, if you’re looking to send a gift to somebody in China, it can feel a bit overwhelming.
-How can you send a Christmas gift to an expat who lives in China, a Chinese friend or even a Chinese business colleague?
+How can you send a Christmas gift to an expat who lives in China, a Chinese friend or even a Chinese business colleague…especially during a global pandemic?
 I’d like to walk you through a couple of my favorite options.

 Sending a gift to people in China is a great way to build relationships and to let somebody know you’re thinking about them.
 Here are the best ways in my opinion to send a Christmas gift to China.

-- Address in Chinese and Pinyin: The Pinyin will be required for any customs forms, but if you want the package to actually be delivered, you’ll also want the Chinese address taped somewhere on the box.
+- Address in Chinese and Pinyin: The Pinyin will be required for any customs forms, but if you want the package to actually be delivered quickly, you’ll also want the Chinese address taped somewhere on the box.

 - Phone Number: Deliveries in China are rarely brought directly to the address.
 Often, all packages are brought to a central location and the delivery man calls the phone number to let you know where to pick it up.
 If there is no phone number on the package, it might not get delivered!